file9.ai

 Environment

-Burundi faces various environmental issues, including soil erosion, deforestation, and wildlife habitat loss.
-The country is a party to several international environmental agreements aimed at addressing climate change and biodiversity conservation.
+Burundi faces significant environmental challenges, including soil erosion, deforestation, and wildlife habitat loss due to agricultural expansion.
+The country is a party to several international environmental agreements aimed at combating climate change and protecting biodiversity.
+High population density exacerbates these issues.

 Transportation